Have you wondered how to identify bad SEO and/or bad website design — BEFORE you hire someone?

 - The content on each individual product page should be unique content that doesn’t appear anywhere else.

-12. Is Page Title “tied” to the Main Headline and/or the Menu name of a page?
+12. Is Page Title the same as the Main Headline and/or the Menu name of a page?

-Many websites are built with a “CMS” — a Content Management System — designed to allow non-programmers to make changes to the website.
-And some CMS software comes with some defaults built-in that can be detrimental for SEO:
+Many websites are built with systems designed to allow non-programmers to make changes to the website.
+And some of those systems have default settings that can be detrimental for SEO.

-- “Page Title” is thought to carry a lot of SEO weight, and is used by Google as the “Headline” of your organic listings.
+- “Page Title” seems to carry a lot of SEO weight, and is used by Google as the “Headline” of your organic listings.
 So you want to write a Page Title of around 60 characters and ideally about 5 words that will encourage searchers to click on your listing.

 - The Main Headline on each page is there to tell the visitor what they will learn on the page — and can be longer than the Page Title.
 Longer usually allows you to be more specific — and specifics SELL!